Skip to Main Content

 Can you get a home equity loan with bad credit?

+Yes, you can.
 A lower credit score doesn’t necessarily mean a lender will deny you a home equity loan.
-Many home equity lenders allow for FICO scores as low as 620, considered “fair,” as long as you meet other requirements around debt, equity and income.
+Some home equity lenders allow for FICO scores in the “fair” range (the lower 600s) as long as you meet other requirements around debt, equity and income.

 • At least 15 percent to 20 percent equity in your home